ongots/pseudo-fullscreen-firefox/README.md

 ![alt text](demo.gif)

-## :warning: Supported only Proton, and only normal size
+## :warning: Supported only Proton and only normal size

 ### Install Firefox style